 7) This one may be dated, but I will say its similar to #6 with the State owning the means of production

 8) Again, this may be dated but the UAW now owns a piece of a GM!

-9) I can happily argue that the founding fathers would never had imagined a federal government the size of ours in comparison to the local governments.
+9) I can happily argue that the founding fathers would never have imagined a federal government the size of ours in comparison to the local governments.

-10) This one I am happy to see.
+10) This one I am happy to see this one.

 Am I crazy?
 I am paranoid?
 Please chime in.